Analysis | Why Hong Kong’s ‘Special Status’ Is Touchy Territory

 1. Is the special status being rescinded?

-Congress isn’t going that far, and Trump, who has always had the power to suspend it with an executive order, has said nothing to suggest that’s on the table.
-Instead, the measure adopted by Congress would require the U.S. secretary of state to certify -- as part of an annual report report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment under U.S. law.
+Congress hasn’t gone that far, and Trump, who has always had the power to suspend it with an executive order, has said nothing to suggest that’s on the table.
+Instead, the law, S. 1838, requires the U.S. secretary of state to certify -- as part of an annual report report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment under U.S. law.
 That includes assessing the degree to which Hong Kong’s autonomy had been eroded by the government of China.
 (Hong Kong is part of China but has a different legal and economic system, a holdover from its time as a British colony.)
-The proposed law would also sanction officials deemed responsible for human rights abuses and undermining the city’s autonomy.
+The law also provides for sanctions against officials deemed responsible for human rights abuses or undermining the city’s autonomy.

 3. What would losing the special status mean for Hong Kong?